-Caleb Lawson begins his fifth season as a full-time assistant men’s basketball coach and seventh overall at Washington University in St. Louis.
+Caleb Lawson begins his sixth season as a full-time assistant men’s basketball coach and eighth overall at Washington University in St. Louis.

 Lawson was promoted to a full-time assistant coach on May 4, 2009, after spending two seasons as a part-time assistant.